yoshi-ki/BACHELOR/README.md

 ## Basic_Algorithm
 These are the code I wrote to learn basic programming skills and basic algorithms.
 I learned C and scheme.
 Besides, I mastered some algorithms using C, and created scheme processing system using scheme.

+## System_Programming
+I learned computer systems by creating some programs.
+I wrote a code of important systems (ex : shell, paging,...)

 ## Functional_Programming
 I learned some characteristics of functional programming and logic programming (ex: monad), by creating programs for it.
 Besides, I played with functional programming by creating interpreter and Reversi program.